 - Keep the inside of your nose moist and clean with saline spray

-Things not to do after Rhinoplasty:
+What not to do after rhinoplasty

 - Take part in any strenuous activity for at least two weeks after surgery.
 Any activity such as sport that could cause an injury put your nose at risk of injury must be avoided at all costs for a minimum of a few months